atmcgrath/intro-dh/schedule.md

 	- R. White, "What Is Spatial History?", *Spatial History Lab* (Stanford 2010)
 	- Goffe, "Unmapping the Carribbean"
 - In class:
-	- Discussion of readings
+	- Discussion of readings and projects
-	- Map georeferencing activity or storymap activity
 #### Thursday, March 20: Web mapping
 - Readings:
 	- ["Anatomy of a Web Map"](https://maptime.io/anatomy-of-a-web-map/#0)by Alan McConchie and Beth Schechter (click through slide show).